Updated:

 Iron Works

-Ben Middleditch or one of his relatives.
-This company sold engines that looked very close to the style engines
+marine engines that looked very close to the marine engines that Detroit

-By 1910 Middleditch started manufacturing and selling another stationary two cycle
+By 1910 Benjamin Middleditch was manufacturing and selling his

-in design to the DEW engine.
+in design to the DEW engines.
 The engines brass tag was

 embossed with the Middleditch